 The protein encoded by this gene is localized in the endoplasmic reticulum and is involved in cholesterol biosynthesis.
 Mutations in this gene are associated with CHILD syndrome, which is a X-linked dominant disorder of lipid metabolism with disturbed cholesterol biosynthesis, and typically lethal in males.
 Alternatively spliced transcript variants with differing 5' UTR have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NSDHL Gene

 NSDHL (NAD(P) Dependent Steroid Dehydrogenase-Like) is a Protein Coding gene.
-Diseases associated with NSDHL include nsdhl-related disorders and ck syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include 3-beta-hydroxy-delta5-steroid dehydrogenase activity and sterol-4-alpha-carboxylate 3-dehydrogenase (decarboxylating) activity.
-An important paralog of this gene is SDR42E2.
+Diseases associated with NSDHL include Congenital Hemidysplasia With Ichthyosiform Erythroderma And Limb Defects and Ck Syndrome.
+Among its related pathways are cholesterol biosynthesis I and Metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor and 3-beta-hydroxy-delta5-steroid dehydrogenase activity.
+An important paralog of this gene is SDR42E1.

 UniProtKB/Swiss-Prot for NSDHL Gene

 Involved in the sequential removal of two C-4 methyl groups in post-squalene cholesterol biosynthesis.